 Effective January 23, 2017, the Petroleum Services Association of Canada (PSAC) and JWN launched the 2017 PSAC Well Cost Study in a new digitized format, offering users a fully customizable database to compare well costs in more than 150 categories.
 The new study is powered by Canoils, a leading provider of financial and asset-level oil and gas data for the Canadian market.
 The PSAC data neatly complements the existing information found within Canoils’ database.
 Prices for the 2017 PSAC Well Cost Study data start at $3,500.
 Discounts are available for PSAC members.
+If you subscribe before July 31, 2017, you can receive 40% off the PSAC Well Cost Study.
 For more information, visit www2.jwnenergy.com/PSACwellcoststudy.

 PSAC Area Map